“Nobody beats the Wiz?” What’s that old marketing slogan got to do with Roosevelt Island? Nothing now, and that’s the good news. Here’s why…

 After the sale of Nobody beats the Wiz, the article says,

 “He began by responding to an RFP from RIOC (Roosevelt Island Operating Corporation), for the southern tip of Roosevelt Island, known as “Southpoint”.
 He was one of seventy respondents and against all odds my proposal and vison for Southpoint beat out all the other very established and famous brand-name development companies.
 Through the years spent on trying to gain the “NIMBY’s” approval for his massive mixed use development project, he really got a complete education on NYC zoning laws, rules, and regulations.
 He also, very greatly expanded his network of professionals with New York centric expertise that is invaluable to him.Daily Scanner, January 18th, 2022.

 It could have been worse.
-Although RIOC made a disaster out of The Shelton J. Haynes/Langan Rock Garden, previously Southpoint Park, they first failed with the Roosevelt Island Riviera.
+Although RIOC made a disaster out of Southpoint Park with The Shelton J. Haynes/Langan Rock Garden, they first yielded with the Roosevelt Island Riviera.

 More from the Roosevelt Island Daily

 - Why RIOC’s New Constituent Services Department Is Total Bull-oneyNext up in RIOC’s Hall of Cringe-Worthy Moments, another screaming headline: “PRESIDENT HAYNES ANNOUNCES NEW CONSTITUENT SERVICES DEPARTMENT WITHIN RIOC.”
 It scores a triple crown of hypocritical, condescending and stupid.
 How can this highly paid

 - Will Roosevelt Island Day Be Diminished Again This Year?Roosevelt Island Day shrunk after 2019, partly because of excessive COVID-19 concerns, but what happens in 2023?
 President/CEO Shelton J. Haynes’s organizers can regain some lost community support, returning some enthusiasm for 2023.
 But the